Can large language models effectively identify cybersecurity risks?

 Each layer’s hidden neurons are trained without regard to the order of the previous layer hidden neurons, so I looked (but didn’t expect) any particular pattern, although we can observe more marked differences in later layers (lower on the chart).

 Why are so many neurons active in this (partial) chart and not fewer?
 In every layer, the neurons are a bottleneck (there are fewer than the concepts and interactions they must detect), so the superposition hypothesis (Olah et al, 2020) is that “learned concepts” are stored in neuron combinations, not individual ones, just like 3 bits store 8 combinations. (with the right interpreter logic at the output).
-Neurons “wear multiple unrelated hats” despite their simple “trigger/no trigger” role, and the input scenario determines the role the neuron will play.
+Neurons “wear multiple unrelated hats” despite their simple “trigger/no trigger” role, and the input scenario changes both the role a given neuron will play.
+Only by considering the combination of active neurons can the layer’s output deduct some progress meaning in the latent space that drives the final output.

 Even if the majority of triggers inside LLMs carry meaning in concert, we can analyze those activation patterns across a whole layer, show combinations that matter, and overcome the many-to-many relationship between a feature/model capability and its activations.

 How could a glorified T9 possibly “know” about cyber risks?
-Is knowing even useful?
+Why does this matter?

 Whether a language model is asked about risk or not, and regardless of whether it outputs anything about risk, my hypothesis is that the internal state of the model is different in the presence of potential risk,